TheFifthRider/simply-roleplaying-webapp/docs/gameplay/basic_abilities.md

 * **Level 5-6**: Stack d8s
 * **Level 7-8**: Stack d10s
 * **Level 9+:** Stack d12s

+You may always unstack a die, no matter what size it is.

 ### <i class="fa-solid fa-gears"></i> Make progress (on something big)